charlieoleary/threatstack-docker/README.md

 ## Running the Container in ECS

-Unfortunately, ECS does not currently support the `--pid=host` Docker parameter, so the agent will not fully work in ECS.
-There is currently an [open issue](https://github.com/aws/amazon-ecs-agent/issues/473) that is requesting support for this.
-It appears to be a feature that will be added shortly.
-In the mean time, here is the basic task definition *without* the `--pid=host` support:
+In order to run this container on ECS, you must be using Amazon ECS Agent v1.22.0.
+Previous versions do not support the `--pid=host` Docker parameter, so the agent will not fully work in ECS.
+Below is a sample task definition that can be used to get you started:

 ```json
 {